xbeat/Machine-Learning/README.md

 Random Splitting in Machine Learning: A Cautionary Tale

 Random splitting of datasets is a common practice in machine learning, but it can lead to unexpected and potentially severe consequences if not done carefully.
 This presentation explores the pitfalls of random splitting and offers solutions to mitigate its risks.

+## AdEMAMix Optimizer!
+Combining Adam and EMA for Faster Deep Learning Convergence

+Introduction to AdEMAMix Optimizer

+AdEMAMix is an optimization algorithm that combines the benefits of Adaptive Moment Estimation (Adam) and Exponential Moving Average (EMA).
+It aims to improve the convergence speed and stability of deep learning models during training.

 ## Correlation Measures and Predictive Power Score in Python